How to Leave a Financial Legacy for Your Heirs

-If your long-term financial goals include leaving a financial legacy for your children, it’s important to take steps today to protect your assets for the next generation.
+If your long-term financial goals include leaving a financial legacy for your heirs, it’s important to take steps today to protect your assets for the next generation.
 A lifetime asset protection trust (LAPT) is one option that can allow you to both generate wealth and preserve assets for your children.

-Benefits of a LAPT
+Benefits of an LAPT

 Asset protection

-• Incapacity – Should your child become ill or incapacitated and unable to make financial decisions, the trust will continue to operate under the guidance of its designated trustee.
+- Incapacity – Should your child become ill or incapacitated and unable to make financial decisions, the trust will continue to operate under the guidance of its designated trustee.

-• Creditors – “Spendthrift” provisions within the trust allow you limit the beneficiary’s control over the trust’s assets.
+- Creditors – “Spendthrift” provisions within the trust allow you limit the beneficiary’s control over the trust’s assets.
 This means creditors aren’t able to access trust assets for repayment of debt.
 This can be especially helpful if you have a child who struggles with high debt.

 Control and management